Bt Crops: Definition, Types, Examples, Diagram, Questions, Process

 Regulatory Framework and Safety Assessment

-When new Bt crops are developed, they are subjected to stringent safety tests and efficacy trials by regulatory bodies; the registration phase for Bt crops must pass through rigorous field evaluations, laboratory and extensive risk assessment.
+When new Bt crops are developed, they are passed through safety tests and efficacy trials by regulatory bodies.
+The registration phase for Bt crops must pass through rigorous field evaluations, laboratory and extensive risk assessment.
 As a result, there have been no significant studies implicating long-term human health and environmental effects on Bt crops, and they can be used continually in agriculture.

 Future Prospects of Bt Crops